hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

   ```
 </details>

-🚨 Computing power does not grow on trees 🌳, do not forget to switch the VM off when you stop using it 💸
+🚨 Computing power does not grow on trees 🌳, do not forget to switch the VM off whenever you stop using it 💸

 ## Setup your VM